pashov/audits/solo/Zerem-security-review.md

 2. The integrated protocol calls `Zerem::transferTo` method but the `amount` argument passed does not take the fee into consideration
 3. The `require(transferredAmount >= amount, "not enough tokens");` check will always fail, since the `transferredAmount` will be less than `amount` due to the fee

 If this happens this means that all of users balances of such tokens won’t be claimable and stuck forever.

 ## Impact

-If a token with a fee-on-transfer mechanism is used and not properly handled on both the integration protocol and Zerem’s side, it can result to 100% stuck balances of this token of users.
+If a token with a fee-on-transfer mechanism is used and not properly handled on both the integration protocol and Zerem’s side, it can result in 100% stuck balances of this token of users.
 Since this happens only with a special type of ERC20 it is Medium severity.

 ## Recommendation